Jonathan Schoop Player Props: Tigers vs. Blue Jays

-On Wednesday, Jonathan Schoop (coming off going 1-for-4) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+After going 1-for-1 in his last game, Jonathan Schoop and the Detroit Tigers face the Toronto Blue Jays (who will start Chris Bassitt) at 7:07 PM ET on Thursday.

 Jonathan Schoop Game Info & Props vs. the Blue Jays